PlanterApp/planter_blog/content/posts/plan-a-cut-flower-garden/index.md

 ![orange ranunculus flower in a vase](https://4w1qaaek5t.ucarecd.net/3384ec7f-72c7-44fa-9f1c-f42d97b2b969/laura-adai-2a78u5n6l8s-unsplash.jpg)

 Ranunculus is known as "the rose of spring" since it resembles a rose.
 These flowers love cold weather  and it will go dormant when the temperatures go above 80 degrees F/ 26 C.  Flowers bloom in a rainbow of colors.
+After they have bloomed and died back, lift the corms (the thick underground stem), and let them cure in a dry place out of sunlight.
+When they have dried out, store them in a cool, dark, and dry place.
+You can start the corms indoors around 6-8 weeks before your last frost.

 ### Spring Bloomers